pcardotatgit/automation_lab_challenge/README.md

-# automation_lab_challenge
+# automation lab challenge

-Backend simulator for Threat Hunting automation lab
+Backend simulator for the Threat Hunting automation lab

+PrePackaged for windows machines

+Can be installed on Mac or Linux through standard python installation